-When one of your employees is injured, it’s imperative to act fast both in terms of medical response and filing a workers’ compensation claim.
+When one of your employees is injured, it’s important to act fast to treat the injury and file a workers’ compensation claim.

 The Occupational Safety and Health Administration, or OSHA, sets the standards that employers are expected to follow to ensure workplace safety.
 However, employers should also know what to do when safety measures fail and an employee is injured at work.

 The more prepared a business is, the less likely it is that a work injury will prove costly.
 There are four main steps that can help business owners plan ahead.

 The first step in protecting employees is being prepared for a possible workplace accident.
 A quick response can not only reduce the severity of a workplace injury, but also how much the injury ends up costing the business.

 Business owners should plan ahead by developing risk and response plans to minimize hazards and prevent work injuries.
 This includes:

 The best way for employers to handle a potential injury at work is to minimize risk, but be prepared for the worst.

 As soon as an accident or injury happens, business owners should follow these steps: